Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 April 2026 03.47.42 UTC
+- WIB: Jumat, 3 April 2026 04.49.00 UTC
-- WITA: Jumat, 3 April 2026 04.47.42 UTC
+- WITA: Jumat, 3 April 2026 05.49.00 UTC
-- WIT: Jumat, 3 April 2026 05.47.42 UTC
+- WIT: Jumat, 3 April 2026 06.49.00 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: motivational
+Kategori: friendship